SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_SR1000.md

 ### Configuration

 On this page, you can manage configurations by **loading** or **storing** them (**SR Configuration Management** section).
-The page contains a table displaying all the **Configuration** **names**.
+The page contains a table displaying all the **Configuration names**.
 You can also configure the pools through page buttons.

-In the **New Channel** pagebutton, you can perform the following operations: specify on which pool you which to make a change through the **New Channel to Pool** parameter.
+Via the **New Channel** page button, you can perform the following operations: specify on which pool you which to make a change through the **New Channel to Pool** parameter.
 Then, you can add channels one by one by filling in the **New Channel** parameters.
 Then, when all the information is correct, you can press the **Add** button to create a channel.
 The minimum information to provide to create a channel is the **New Channel Minimum Bitrate, New Channel Maximum Bitrate** and **New Channel Fallback Bitrate**.
 The New **Channel Status** and **New Channel Error** indicate you if the operation succeeded.
 With the **New Configuration** parameter you can provide a full pool configuration (the one selected in the **New Channel to Pool Parameter**).
 The information must be a *pipe* and *semi-column* separated list: pipes split the channels and semi-columns split the fields for a particular channel.

 Here is an example to configure a pool with 2 channels: